fwflunky/mcpewin10/README_EN.md

 ## Warning

-This is clonned version of Minecraft 1.1.5, This means that you can install Minecraft Bedrock Edition along Minecraft 1.1.5
+This is clonned version of Minecraft 1.1.5, That means you can install Minecraft Bedrock Edition along Minecraft 1.1.5 without data loss

 ## Installation